 It is a fact now.
 COVID-19 – the new coronavirus – is having a drastic impact on our industry globally.
-In fact, a new research study from Eventsforce this month has found that has found that 72% of events have been cancelled or postponed – with many rescheduled to autumn/fall this year.
+In fact, a research study from Eventsforce has found that has found that 72% of events have been cancelled or postponed – with many rescheduled to autumn/fall this year.

 With so many articles churning out by the minute across industry sites, blogs and news outlets, we’ve put together this post to help you separate fact from fiction and give you some guidance on what key things you need to think about when managing events in these uncertain times.